How to Make Ricotta Gnocchi

 - Using a rolling pin, roll gently forward and back until you flatten the dough to around 1 inch thickness.

 - Cut this into strips (horizontal) and roll each one into round snake-like shapes before using a pastry cutter or sharp knife to cut the dough into small pillows.

 - As you cut the gnocchi, lightly dust them with flour and transfer them to a lined tray so they are ready to be cooked right away or transferred in the freezer.

 - If you make them fresh, once water boils, add the ricotta gnocchi (portion is 2 handfuls per person, they’re much lighter than their potato cousin!) and when they rise to the top, strain them right away.

 - On the side, have a pan ready with your favourite sauce, transfer the gnocchi straight in, mix through –GENTLY! – and serve hot!

-The classic way to serve ricotta gnocchi is lathered in rich tomato sauce.
-Try my delicious Tomato and Basil sauce with your gnocchi and don’t forget to add a few extra sprinkles of pecorino cheese…!
+The classic way to serve this pasta dish is to slather in rich tomato sauce.
+Try my delicious Tomato and Basil sauce with your gnocchi, and don’t forget to add a few extra sprinkles of pecorino cheese…!